Veterinary Diagnostic Lab

 Diagnostic imaging is performed using electromagnetic radiation and other technologies.
 This enables us to create highly detailed images of the internal structures of your pet.

-At Bruceville Pet Hospital, we utilize advanced diagnostic tools to aid in the accurate diagnosis of your pet's medical problems.
+At Bruceville Pet Hospital, we utilize advanced veterinary diagnostics tools to aid in the accurate diagnosis of your pet's medical problems.
 We provide a range of services, including digital radiology, ultrasound, and cold laser therapy.

 With our diagnostic imaging capabilities, we can quickly and accurately diagnose your pet's condition and offer immediate treatment options.

-In-House Veterinary Diagnostic Lab & Pharmacy in Elk Grove
+In-House Veterinary Diagnostic Lab & Vet Pharmacy in Elk Grove

-In our in-house veterinary diagnostic laboratory, we run tests and get results quickly so that we can diagnose your pet's symptoms and begin treatment as soon as possible.
+In our in-house vet lab, we run tests and get results quickly so that we can diagnose your pet's symptoms and begin treatment as soon as possible.

-Our Elk Grove pet pharmacy is stocked with a variety of prescription diets and medications, allowing us quick access to any medications your pet may require while in our care.
+Our Elk Grove vet pharmacy is stocked with a variety of prescription diets and medications, allowing us quick access to any medications your pet may require while in our care.

 With our in-house veterinary diagnostics lab, we are pleased to offer advanced diagnostic testing to allow our vets to provide an accurate diagnosis of your pet's medical issues.